-2827
+Figure 30

 Text of the Protocol

 The Text of the Protocol link takes the user to a page which provides a link to the Downloadable files page where you will find the complete text of the Cartagena Protocol on Biosafety in the six official United Nations languages and in PDF format.
 Links are also provided to web pages reporting the text of each article of the Protocol.